PSLmodels/Tax-Calculator/docs/source/make_local_change.rst

 **1. Navigate to the relevant file and open it.**

-From your tax calculator directory, the path to the file that defines the tax parameters is:
+From your tax-calculator directory, the path to the file that defines the tax parameters is:

 .. code-block:: python